cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-14-git-add-explained.md

 ### How can I add only modified/tracked files?

-If you only want to add modified or deleted files which have already been staged you can use [`git add -u`](#git-add-u).
+If you only want to add modified or deleted files which have already been staged you can use `git update--index --again` ([source](https://stackoverflow.com/a/10015818)).

+Another possibility you can try out is simply using [`git add -u`](#git-add-u).

 However, if you decide to exclude specific files from a commit you should consider adding them to a `.gitignore` file.
 This will prevent you from accidentally staging them.